TDycores-Project/tdycore-qa/general_qa_setup.rst

 Adding Tests to Suite
 ---------------------

 1. To create a new qa-test, create a new folder and cd into the folder.
+All tests placed in the same folder will be grouped together in the documentation.
+The title of the group will be the folder name.
+If underscores are used in the foldername they will be replaced with spaces in the documentation.

    .. code-block:: bash